-In my last post, I talked about my decision to build a FreeNAS box.
-Today I’m going to dive into the hardware I selected, starting with the motherboard, CPU, and memory.
+Today I’m going to dive into the hardware I selected for FreeNAS, starting with the motherboard, CPU, and memory.
 FreeNAS runs on any PC hardware, but building a reliable and scalable storage solution means picking higher-end components.
 I selected a Supermicro X10SL7 server-class motherboard with 14 (!)
-SAS/SATA ports … [Read more...] about My FreeNAS Build: Supermicro X10SL7, Intel Haswell Xeon, ECC RAM
+SAS/SATA ports paired with an Intel Xeon E3-1231v3 (Haswell) CPU and ECC memory from Crucial.

 STEC may not have been quite ready to reveal their next-generation ZeusRAM solid-state disk (SSD), but they are demonstrating it anyway at EMC World in Boston this week.
 The ZeusRAM is a fundamentally different animal from the existing ZeusIOPS drive in one critical way: Rather than using flash memory for primary data storage, the ZeusRAM uses DRAM.
-This improves reliability … [Read more...] about STEC Spills the Beans on ZeusRAM SSD
+This improves reliability and longevity and ought to raise the bar on performance as well.